-In the weeks leading up to the 2020 election, PRA is hosting a series of moderated conversations with experts and social justice movement organizers exploring and challenging some of the most pervasive and influential anti-democratic movements in the U.S. today.
-We will explore the influence of these right-wing movements on the election and the ways they will continue to represent a threat to democracy and civil rights regardless of the electoral outcome.
+In the weeks leading up to the 2020 election, PRA hosted a series of moderated conversations with experts and social justice movement organizers exploring and challenging some of the most pervasive and influential anti-democratic movements in the U.S. today.
+We explored the influence of these right-wing movements on the election and the ways they will continue to represent a threat to democracy and civil rights regardless of the electoral outcome.

 Courted by the Right: A Growing Movement of Right-Wing Sheriffs

 Over the past decade, sectors on the Right have been making a concerted effort to mobilize county sheriffs to support and expand systems of racialized social control and expulsion.
 With COVID-19 flourishing in incarcerated populations, 3,081 county sheriffs (90% of whom are White cis men) oversee the county jails that hold approximately a third of the total incarcerated population in the U.S. Some sheriffs are refusing basic measures to reduce disease spread, others are establishing second amendment and anti-abortion sanctuary cities, and more still are perpetuating and profiting from the carceral state.

 With the special release of a new, comprehensive interactive map identifying right-wing sheriffs and their affiliations, PRA research analysts Cloee Cooper and Ethan Fauré explore the unchecked power that local sheriffs wield in conversation with movement organizers Ash-Lee Woodard Henderson, Co-Executive Director of the Highlander Research & Education Center;

 Juan Miranda, organizer with Siembra NC; and Aisha Yaqoob Mahmood, Director of the Asian American Advocacy Fund.

 Paramilitaries and the Far Right: Advancing a Vision of Civil War

 September 24, 2020 at 4-5:30pm ET